captainnairauk/finance-tracker/README.md

 * Track your portfolio.

-* Allows you to add your friends
+* Allows you to add your friends.

 * Allows you to check your friend's portfolio